SasanTazayoni/Rock-paper-scissors-lizard-spock-game-CI-PP2/README.md

 ### Current features

 * The application is designed using Responsive Design and is fully responsive on all devices.
 This includes the modals and their content.
-* All buttons have a neon hover effect when hovered over: <br>
+* All buttons have a neon glow effect when hovered over for an enhanced user experience: <br>
     * Buttons: <br>

   ![The reset button](documentation/resetbtn.jpg)